joacod/go-get-started/README.md

 Once it's running, go to a browser:
 - Hit the following url (Port 3000 is harcoded) http://localhost:3000/users

+## How to build it
+From the terminal:
+- go build playground

+Once it's finished, you will find an executable (specific to your OS) in the root folder.

 ## What you will find so far
 - Console print of message "Hello Go!"
 - Console print of a struct